recotoolsbenchmarks/BambooAnalysis/README.md

 ### Analysis module

 The analysis module of the bamboo is a python file.
 Please see: [/rtb/phaseII-analysis.py](https://gitlab.cern.ch/aguzel/bamboo/-/blob/master/rtb/phaseII-analysis.py).
-In the analysis module, the physics objects are retreived from ROOT samples and defined via simple cuts.
+In the analysis module, the physics objects are retreived from ROOT trees and defined via simple cuts.
 The selections are applied and finally the plots are defined.
-One can also add a cutflow report on demand which a report on selection efficiencies are printed out on terminal.
+One can also add a cutflow report on demand which a report on selection efficiencies are printed out in a .tex file.

 ### Analysis configuration file (YAML)

-A YAML file is needed to specify the samples which are to be used in the analysis.
+A YAML file is needed to specify the samples to be used in the analysis.
 In a configuration file, the luminosity, x-sec, sample groups and plot configurations (e.g. stacked plots, shape comparison etc.) are defined.
-Please check [documentation](https://cp3.irmp.ucl.ac.be/~pdavid/bamboo/index.html) for further detail.s
+Please check [documentation](https://cp3.irmp.ucl.ac.be/~pdavid/bamboo/index.html) for further details.
+See an example in the /rtb.

 ### Doing analysis